kenbod/sysadmin/hadoop.md

 1. `su - mapred`
 2. `mr-jobhistory-daemon.sh start historyserver`

+### Need to shutdown?

+If you need to shutdown your Hadoop cluster, perform the following steps on the master node.

+1. `su - mapred`
+2. `mr-jobhistory-daemon.sh stop historyserver`
+3. `su - yarn`
+4. `stop-yarn.sh`
+5. Head over to my [HDFS page](https://github.com/kenbod/sysadmin/blob/master/hdfs.md) for instructions on shutting down the HDFS daemons.
+6. There is no step 6.

 ## Conclusion

 At this point, you are done!
 Your Hadoop cluster is now up and running!
 Congrats!